-Set up your station of clean jars, a cup to pour the jam in with, lids, and a wet paper towel or dish cloth.
+Set up your station of clean sterilized jars, a cup to pour the jam in with, lids, and a wet paper towel or dishcloth.

-I LOVE my canning funnel but you don’t have to use one (it’s the red thing).
-You can just pour and wipe off the excess but the funnel cost a dollar or two and is well worth the investment if you can find one.
+I LOVE my canning funnel but you don’t have to use one.
+You can just pour and wipe off the excess, but the funnel costs a dollar or two and is well worth the investment if you can find one.

 If you are planning on canning this season, I strongly suggest getting all of your supplies now because they become more and more difficult to find as the summer wears on.